Chapter 33 resources for the Cyberlaw book

 - Trump White House, recission of Executive Orders dated January 20, 2025, including recission of Executive Order 14110 of October 30, 2023 (Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence), https://www.whitehouse.gov/presidential-actions/2025/01/initial-rescissions-of-harmful-executive-orders-and-actions/

-- Biden White House on AI documents: The original links are no longer valid, the documents are no longer at whitehouse.gov.
+- Biden White House on AI documents: The original links are no longer valid, the documents are no longer at whitehouse.gov, they are no longer the policy of the Executive Branch.
 Time permitting, I may provide working links to them or host them here.
 Though these have been, will be, or may be rescinded by Trump White House, the prior documents reflect significant policy work and thought (even if the current White House will not follow them).

 - White House, Blueprint for an AI Bill of Rights, https://www.whitehouse.gov/ostp/ai-bill-of-rights/